-This guide is designed for faculty who need information on how to use library resources for citation analysis.
-This includes information about impact factors, journal rankings, and how to find who has cited an article.
+This guide is designed for those who need information on how to use library resources for citation analysis.
+This includes information about impact factors, journal rankings, altmetrics and how to find who has cited an article.

 Provides resources and information on how to search for Grey Literature.

 1,190 views this year

 This guide provides an overview of strategies for locating primary sources, including archival and manuscript material.